 Contact your Professional Advisor and/or Eaton Dunkelberger, President and CEO, to discuss the assets and types of charitable funds that will help you reach your charitable and financial goals.

 What kinds of assets can be used to set up a fund at the Community Foundation?

 One of the distinct advantages of working with a community foundation is our flexibility.
 As a general rule, a community foundation can accept any asset as long it is marketable and is not encumbered by an unusual liability.
 Most often, funds are started through a gift of cash, real estate, or closely-held stock, but we have accepted gifts of artwork, intellectual property, and other personal assets.

 There are also several convenient financial vehicles for setting up a fund at the community foundation, with different benefits.
 We offer charitable remainder and lead trusts, gift annuities, and several ways to use retirement funds to reduce estate taxes, provide income to heirs and establish a charitable legacy.
-President and CEO Chris Askin is well versed in planned giving options and can help you identify the one that best suits your needs.

 Can I involve my Attorney, CPA, Estate, or Financial Planner?

 Yes!
 The Community Foundation works with Professional and Financial Advisors regularly to assist donors in the philanthropic process.
 We encourage you to include any of your Advisors in exploring and deciding to establish a donor advised fund, charitable trust, or planned legacy gift.

 Aren't there some tax advantages to all this?